 Platelet Rich Plasma Therapy for Knee Osteoarthritis

-In this article, Ross Hauser MD discusses the use of Platelet Rich Plasma Therapy for the treatment of knee osteoarthritis, also know as PRP Knee Injections.
+In this article, Ross Hauser MD discusses the use of Platelet Rich Plasma Therapy for the treatment of knee osteoarthritis, also known as PRP Knee Injections.

 PRP and Osteoarthritis of the knee

-Platelet Rich Plasma therapy is a very promising regenerative treatment.
-It must be utilized, however, by physicians who are experienced in its use.
+While Platelet Rich Plasma therapy is a very promising regenerative treatment, it must be utilized by physicians who are experienced in its use.
 Some physicians may use PRP as a single dose treatment rather than as part of a comprehensive treatment program.
 Used this way PRP may not be as effective.
-For this reason, some researchers see the components, healing mechanisms, and outcomes of PRP as challenging, and though the treatment has repairative functions in osteoarthritis of the knee even with the single dose usage, they would like to see a standardized protocol.2
+For this reason, some researchers see the components, healing mechanisms, and outcomes of PRP as challenging, and though the treatment has repairative functions in osteoarthritis of the knee even with the single dose usage, they would like to see a standardized protocol.3

 - Group A (52 knees) received a single injection of PRP